 The Diagnostic Problem

 This problem persists because our diagnostic methods are lacking.
 Especially

-for children aged 1-5, accurately diagnosing OME is a challenge for pediatricians.
+in young children, accurately diagnosing OME is a challenge for pediatricians.
 The most commonly used method -- white light otoscopy -- only enabled pediatricians to be 53% accurate at diagnosing OME.
 Other diagnostic solutions are too complicated, inconclusive, or costly to be widely used in pediatrician offices.